Skip to navigation Skip to content

 2

-Limits of assistance for certificate and Statement of Attainment courses + Read more ...
+Limits of assistance for Certificate and Statement of Attainment courses + Read more ...

 To assist with identifying relevant customers, codes specifically for ABSTUDY customers are to be used in the Course Level: field on the Education Course Details (EDC) screen.

-• SC2 - Secondary Level Certificate 2, for secondary not at school customers
+• SC2 - Secondary Level Certificate 2

-• C02 - for Certificate Level 2, for tertiary level customers
+• C02 - for Certificate Level 2

 3

-• time equivalent to one completed undergraduate Bachelor degree (including Honours, Masters qualifying year/s, combined degrees and/or prerequisite studies)
+Payment of ABSTUDY Living Allowance or PES is limited to one (or time equivalent to one) completed undergraduate bachelor's degree (including Honours, Masters qualifying year/s, combined degrees and/or prerequisite studies).

 See the Resources page for examples to assist in determining the limit of assistance.